 Suggested Nights In Kanchanaburi: 2 to 3 nights

-Things to do in Kanchanaburi: Trek the Hellfire Pass trail that was used by POW during World War II to construct the Death Railway.
-Head off into the jungle in search of waterfalls, the best waterfalls in Kanchanaburi are: Erawan waterfall, Saiyok Waterfalls, and Saiyok Noi Waterfalls.
+Things to do in Kanchanaburi: Trek the Hellfire Pass trail that was used by POWs during World War II to construct the Death Railway.
+Head off into the jungle in search of waterfalls.
+The best waterfalls in Kanchanaburi are the Erawan waterfall, Saiyok Waterfalls, and Saiyok Noi Waterfalls.